Developing Financial Inclusion

 “ We have a common goal: to promote the inclusion of populations far from banking. ”

-Interview with Mareme Mbaye Ndiaye, general manager of Société Générale Cameroun, and Cyrille Belamy, CEO of Advans Cameroon.
+Interview with Mareme Mbaye Ndiaye, Managing director of Societe Generale Central and Eastern Africa, and Cyrille Belamy, CEO of Advans Cameroon.

 Can you introduce yourself?

 Mareme Mbaye Ndiaye : Societe Generale has a solid and historic presence in Africa with 17 universal banking subsidiaries, and Société Générale Cameroun is a perfect illustration of this.
 Participating in the development of the country for nearly 60 years, with today 38 branches and 658 employees serving 235,000 customers including 5,500 companies, Société Générale Cameroun is the leading bank in the country in terms of loans.
 It has just been awarded "Best Bank in Cameroon" again this year by Global Finance.

 The Bank offers banking services to individuals, medium and large local companies, as well as products adapted to institutions and associations.

 Cyrille Belamy : Advans Cameroon was Advans International's first entity on the African continent.
 The group is now present in 9 countries, 6 of which are in Africa, including Cameroon, and its mission is to promote economic and social development through financial inclusion and the empowerment of individuals and businesses.

 In a very competitive context, Advans Cameroon is today the leader in microfinance in the country and offers a wide range of services adapted to the needs of farmers, traders, artisans and entrepreneurs as well as their families.
 We cover the entire national territory through a network of 12 branches and currently have over 80,000 clients.